Alanna Cant

 Teaching

 Alanna teaches introductory and advanced courses in social anthropology.
-Her research focuses on the ways that the economics and politics of culture impact contemporary understandings of aesthetics, value, work, identity, religion and the past.
+Her teaching focuses on the ways that the economics and politics of culture impact contemporary understandings of aesthetics, value, work, identity, religion and the past.

 Research centres and groups